electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 - Manual, only using the brake pedal
 - Automatic, letting the car decide when to regenerate
 - Manual, using steering wheel paddles to regenerate
-- One pedal driving - automatic regenerate when lifting the foot of watt pedal
+- One pedal driving - automatic regenerate when lifting the foot off watt pedal

 All methods use the same electric drivetrain components to do braking so they have the same efficiency.